Skip to main content

 As one would expect, the number of shootings varies greatly by location in the city.
 A map of the 7-year average shooting rate per capita for all precincts from 2006-2012 shows that Cure precincts (outlined in black) tended to have higher shooting rates than precincts without Cure programs.

-From this exploratory data analysis, we can see that precincts introduced to the Cure Violence program are not selected at random, making them categorically different from those not in Cure.
+From this, we can see that precincts chosen to receive a Cure Violence program are not selected at random.

 7-Year Shooting Average by Precinct